Barangay Ginebra–Meralco rivalry

 The Barangay Ginebra–Meralco rivalry is an PBA rivalry between the Barangay Ginebra San Miguel and the Meralco Bolts.
 It is an intense rivalry that often features contested games.
-It is a part of SMC–MVP rivalry since Ginebra was owned by San Miguel Corporation and Meralco was part of the MVP Group.
+It is a part of SMC–MVP rivalry since Ginebra is owned by San Miguel Corporation and Meralco is part of the MVP Group.

 History

 Early days

 Barangay Ginebra and Meralco first met on October 3, 2010, in the 2010–11 PBA Philippine Cup opening and Bolts win the game 73-72, but after the win, Meralco is still eliminated from the conference because of bad performance for the last remaining games.

 The rivalry is born

 2016 Governors' Cup Finals

 Under the tutelage of Norman Black, with Jimmy Alapag as one of its players, he led the Bolts to its first PBA Finals appearance in 2016 PBA Governors Cup.
 But that time, Barangay Ginebra came from being a quarterfinalist to a title contender under Tim Cone.
 After Bolts leading in the series twice, Barangay Ginebra won in Games 4, 5 & 6, thanks to a run led by its veteran superstars Jayjay Helterbrand and former Alaska Aces player LA Tenorio, with Justin Brownlee's buzzer-beater.